SergantMCross/SergantMCross/README.md

   </a>
 </p>

+---

 <details>
 <summary><strong>🪖 ACTIVE OPERATIONS</strong></summary>

-- 🔬 Writing procedural C documentation for internal modules
+- 🔬 Drafting Cold-War-grade procedural C documentation
-- 🛡️ Studying containment strategies for malware & exploit testing
+- 🛡️ Deploying exploit countermeasures across firewalled test ranges
-- 🧠 Reviewing core systems theory for discipline refinement
+- 🧠 Reconstructing OSI Layer 0 as a theoretical weapon
-- 🖥️ Planning deployment of homelab with isolated secure subsystems
+- 🖥️ Building a homelab with Faraday-grade subnet bunkers
-- 🖥️ Surviving Tech Outpost Post-apocalypse version
+- 🧟‍♂️ Surviving Tech Outpost Post-Apocalypse ver.
+3.2a (no updates required)
+- 🔧 Refactoring the RedStar Slider for modular CSS combat readiness

 </details>

+---

+> ✯ *"In war, truth is the first algorithm to fail."*
+> ✯ *"No flag, no border — only the root shell remains."*